alantech/alanlang-homepage/src/why_alan.md

 Why the name?
 Alan is not Turing-Complete, but it is named in honor of Alan Turing.
 We knew that the language could not be Turing-Complete in order to to have predictable execution by *only* allowing iteration and recursion that is guaranteed to halt.
 But most importantly, we find great inspiration in the magnitude of Alan Turing's intellectual contributions.

 There is still a ways to go for Alan to become a worthy abstraction to automatically scale software, but if you are moved by the vision please try it out, give us your feedback and help us shape it.
+If you wish to learn more about the details and philosphy of Alan, please read [An Overview of Alan](./alan_overview.md).